firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-10-23-odontogenesis.md

 "Something about a fairy queen finding animal teeth in a forest and carrying them to mommies and daddies, who grow them in a garden into babies."
 She gagged theatrically.
 "I think Brian might be more into this fairy and princess crap than they are.
 And of course they’ve probably gone and blabbed it to Nicky—"

 "Oh, I’ve already had the talk with him," Abby said, and she couldn’t quite curtail her proud tone.
-Nick was young—and he looked even younger than his seven years—but so precocious.
+Nick was young — and he looked even younger than his seven years — but so precocious.
 "I figured if he was old enough to ask, he was old enough to know."

 "I wish Brian had thought of that," Vivienne grumbled.